wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 What does indexing mean?
 ------------------------

-Indexing is the action to make object data search-able.
+Indexing is the action of making object data search-able.
 Plone stores available indexes in the database.
-You can create them through-the-web and inspect existing indexes in portal_catalog on Index tab.
+You can create them through-the-web and inspect existing indexes in portal_catalog on the Index tab.

-The Catalog Tool can be configured through the ZMI or programatically in Python but current best practice in the CMF world is to use GenericSetup to configure it using the declarative *catalog.xml* file.
+The Catalog Tool can be configured through the ZMI or programmatically in Python but current best practice in the CMF world is to use GenericSetup to configure it using the declarative *catalog.xml* file.
 The GenericSetup profile for Plone, for example, uses the *CMFPlone/profiles/default/catalog.xml* XML data